J. Taylor Whaley, MD

 How is this test performed?

-During the scan, the patient will lie on a flat table.
+- During the scan, the patient will lie on a flat table.
+A camera will move slowly around your body to take pictures and you may be asked to change your position.
 The scan will evaluate the whole body of the patient at once, which can take up to an hour.

 How do I prepare for a bone scan?